course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 # Tactile city models

 Placing a stationary object that can be touched in a public space can be very eye-catching.
-This gives it a different significance than, for example, sober information on a website or a map on a smartphone.
+This gives it a different status than, for example, sober information on a website or a map on a smartphone.

-In Germany, one example of this is the bronze city models by Egbert and Felix Broerken.
+In Germany, one example of this are the bronze city models by Egbert and Felix Broerken.
 On their website, they currently list [216 locations of their city models](https://www.blinden-stadtmodelle.de/alle_modelle).

 ![A photo taken at an angle of a tactile city model of Fürth, made of bronze.
 It is visible on a granite base at approximately waist height.
 The buildings and all elements are cast from a single mold.
 They feature a level of detail that includes individual church towers and skylights of residential buildings.
 The names of the streets are written in standard lettering with profile and Braille.](/media/2025_unifest_tactile_plan_furth.jpg)